 When Jordan’s ubiquitous historical sites begin to wear you out – and they will – take a restorative dip in the therapeutic waters of the Dead Sea, go scuba diving over coral reefs in the Red Sea or stay in the desert with Bedouins, who offer travellers a glimpse into their traditional way of life.

-Still, whilst its history is important, the small Kingdom of Jordan is looking forwards.
-Its relatively stable economic and political position in the Middle East has resulted in modernisation, with capital city Amman reaping the benefits.
-Foreign investments have flooded in and with new hotels, glitzy bars and restaurants springing up in their wake to accommodate this ex-patriot demand, the city is no longer just a base from which to explore the ancient sites, but an attraction in its own right.
+For all its history and natural beauty, though, Jordan looks forward.
+Its relatively stable economic and political position in the Middle East has fuelled modernisation, particularly in the capital Amman.
+With new upmarket hotels, restaurants and bars, the city is no longer just a base from which to explore the ancient sites, but a destination in its own right.